graphile/crystal

 What system dynamics does crystal have?

-crystal exhibits 3 data pools (LRU Cache, PostgreSQL Connection Pool), 3 feedback loops, 5 control points, 3 delays.
-The feedback loops handle training-loop and auto-scale.
+crystal exhibits 3 data pools (Schema cache, Introspection cache), 3 feedback loops, 4 control points, 3 delays.
+The feedback loops handle cache-invalidation and convergence.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does crystal use?